Borinquen (ship): World War II operation

-During World War II she was requisitioned from Agwilines, Inc. by the War Shipping Administration on 31 December 1941 with Agwilines as the operator.
-On 6 May 1944 Borinquen was transferred to direct War Department operation by the Transportation Corps under bareboat charter as the USAT Borinquen until returned to Agwilines 14 June 1946.
+During World War II, she was requisitioned from Agwilines by the War Shipping Administration on 31 December 1941, while keeping the line as the operator.
+On 6 May 1944, Borinquen was transferred to direct a War Department operation by the Transportation Corps, under bareboat charter as the USAT Borinquen.
+She was returned to Agwilines on 14 June 1946.
 She had a capacity for 1,289 troops and 404 medical patients.
 USAT Borinquen was one of the Army transports at Normandy.

-Beginning on 15 January 1942 the ship's operations centered on the North Atlantic with overseas ports in Iceland and Scotland until 10 May, when she departed Scotland for Freetown and began a period of operation involving African ports.
-In June she began a voyage from Cape Town to Aden and Suez before returning to West African operations.
-After a return to New York on 10 August she began operations beginning in November from Belfast and Liverpool involving North Africa and Britain with Oran, Casablanca and Algiers as usual ports before making port in Palermo, Sicily on 31 July 1943.
-After a return to New York on 22 August 1943 operations were between ports in the United States and Britain until on 5 June she departed Swansea, with the destination being listed as Port en Bessin, France, that was the arrival off Normandy invasion beaches on 7 June 1944.
-She made one more trip to Belfast, returning to Grandcamp, France, 9 July before beginning a shuttle service largely between Belfast and Liverpool until a return to New York 25 October 1944.
-After departure from New York 3 January 1945 she again began a routine shuttle between Southampton and Le Havre until a run to Marseille in August and a return to New York on 31 August 1945.
+Beginning on 15 January 1942, the ship's operations centered on the North Atlantic with overseas ports in Iceland and Scotland until 10 May 1942, when she departed Scotland for Freetown, and began a period of operation involving African ports.
+In June, she began a voyage from Cape Town to Aden and Suez, before returning to West African operations.
+After a return to New York on 10 August 1942, she began operations beginning in November from Belfast and Liverpool, involving North Africa and Britain with Oran, Casablanca and Algiers as usual ports, before making port in Palermo, Sicily on 31 July 1943.
+After a return to New York on 22 August 1943, operations were between ports in the United States and Britain, until she departed from Swansea on June 5, with the destination being listed as Port en Bessin, France, where she would arrive for the Normandy invasion beaches on 7 June 1944.
+She made one more trip to Belfast, then returned to Grandcamp, France on 9 July 1944 before beginning a shuttle service largely between Belfast and Liverpool until returning to New York on 25 October 1944.
+After a departure from New York on 3 January 1945, she again began a routine shuttle between Southampton and Le Havre, until a run to Marseille in August, returning to New York on 31 August 1945.